U.S. health panel likely to make HIV tests routine

 Such a strategy would prevent an estimated 212,000 new infections and even lead to long-term healthcare savings, when the lifetime cost of $367,000 for HIV treatment is considered.

-The U.S. Food and Drug Administration recently approved the first over-the-counter, self-administered HIV test from OraSure Technologies, which is expected to sell for $60.
+The U.S. Food and Drug Administration recently approved the first over-the-counter, self-administered HIV test from OraSure Technologies (OSUR.O), which is expected to sell for $60.
 A positive result would require follow-up at a doctor's office.

 Adding an HIV screening to a routine blood exam would amount to $1.50 per patient.